AUTORESET adds resets for variables that are out of scope

 reg [31:0] sum; reg [31:0] a; reg [31:0] b; always@(posedge clk or negedge rst) begin if (!rst) begin /*AUTORESET*/ // Beginning of autoreset for uninitialized flops sum <= 32'h0; tmp <= 33'h0; // End of automatics end else begin reg [32:0] tmp; tmp = a + b; if (tmp) sum <= 32'hffffffff; else sum <= tmp[31:0]; end end

 Obviously, the code above does not compile because the variable 'tmp' is out of scope within the reset block.

-Updated by Wilson Snyder almost 2 years ago
+#2 Updated by Wilson Snyder about 2 years ago

 - Status changed from Assigned to Closed